Rock Creek Group LP Has $1.55 Million Stake in Aptose Biosciences Inc. (NASDAQ:APTO)

-Rock Creek Group LP increased its position in shares of Aptose Biosciences Inc. (NASDAQ:APTO) (TSE:APS) by 61.3% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 258,125 shares of the biotechnology company’s stock after buying an additional 98,125 shares during the period.
-Rock Creek Group LP owned 0.29% of Aptose Biosciences worth $1,549,000 as of its most recent filing with the Securities and Exchange Commission.
+Rock Creek Group LP lifted its holdings in shares of Aptose Biosciences Inc. (NASDAQ:APTO) (TSE:APS) by 61.3% in the 3rd quarter, Holdings Channel reports.
+The institutional investor owned 258,125 shares of the biotechnology company’s stock after acquiring an additional 98,125 shares during the period.
+Rock Creek Group LP’s holdings in Aptose Biosciences were worth $1,549,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also recently modified their holdings of the stock.
-Orbimed Advisors LLC increased its holdings in Aptose Biosciences by 44.3% during the second quarter.
-Orbimed Advisors LLC now owns 950,841 shares of the biotechnology company’s stock worth $6,000,000 after buying an additional 291,841 shares during the last quarter.
-Prosight Management LP acquired a new position in shares of Aptose Biosciences in the second quarter valued at $4,941,000.
-Logos Global Management LP acquired a new position in shares of Aptose Biosciences in the second quarter valued at $4,733,000.
-Sanders Morris Harris LLC acquired a new position in shares of Aptose Biosciences in the third quarter valued at $4,062,000.
-Finally, Two Sigma Advisers LP grew its stake in shares of Aptose Biosciences by 2.8% in the second quarter.
-Two Sigma Advisers LP now owns 308,081 shares of the biotechnology company’s stock valued at $1,944,000 after acquiring an additional 8,381 shares in the last quarter.
-Institutional investors and hedge funds own 40.30% of the company’s stock.
+Several other large investors have also modified their holdings of APTO.
+Prosight Management LP acquired a new position in Aptose Biosciences during the second quarter valued at approximately $4,941,000.
+Logos Global Management LP acquired a new position in Aptose Biosciences during the second quarter valued at approximately $4,733,000.
+Sanders Morris Harris LLC acquired a new position in Aptose Biosciences during the third quarter valued at approximately $4,062,000.
+Orbimed Advisors LLC grew its holdings in Aptose Biosciences by 44.3% during the second quarter.
+Orbimed Advisors LLC now owns 950,841 shares of the biotechnology company’s stock valued at $6,000,000 after purchasing an additional 291,841 shares during the period.
+Finally, Gagnon Securities LLC acquired a new position in Aptose Biosciences during the second quarter valued at approximately $506,000.
+Institutional investors own 40.30% of the company’s stock.

-Several equities research analysts recently weighed in on APTO shares.
-Cantor Fitzgerald assumed coverage on shares of Aptose Biosciences in a research report on Monday, October 19th.
-They set an “overweight” rating and a $10.00 price objective for the company.
-BidaskClub lowered shares of Aptose Biosciences from a “hold” rating to a “sell” rating in a report on Saturday, October 17th.
-Alliance Global Partners started coverage on shares of Aptose Biosciences in a research report on Tuesday, September 22nd.
-They set a “buy” rating and a $12.00 price objective for the company.
-Zacks Investment Research downgraded shares of Aptose Biosciences from a “hold” rating to a “sell” rating in a research report on Wednesday, October 28th.
-Finally, Canaccord Genuity reaffirmed a “buy” rating and set a $13.00 price objective on shares of Aptose Biosciences in a research report on Tuesday, October 20th.
-Two analysts have rated the stock with a sell rating and eight have assigned a buy rating to the company’s stock.
-The stock has an average rating of “Buy” and an average price target of $10.84.
+APTO has been the topic of a number of research reports.
+Zacks Investment Research lowered shares of Aptose Biosciences from a “hold” rating to a “sell” rating in a research note on Wednesday, October 28th.
+BidaskClub lowered shares of Aptose Biosciences from a “hold” rating to a “sell” rating in a research report on Saturday, October 17th.
+Canaccord Genuity reiterated a “buy” rating and issued a $13.00 price objective on shares of Aptose Biosciences in a report on Tuesday, October 20th.
+Cantor Fitzgerald assumed coverage on shares of Aptose Biosciences in a report on Monday, October 19th.
+They issued an “overweight” rating and a $10.00 price objective on the stock.
+Finally, Alliance Global Partners initiated coverage on shares of Aptose Biosciences in a research note on Tuesday, September 22nd.
+They issued a “buy” rating and a $12.00 price target on the stock.
+Two equities research analysts have rated the stock with a sell rating and eight have assigned a buy rating to the stock.
+The company currently has an average rating of “Buy” and an average target price of $10.84.

+Aptose Biosciences (NASDAQ:APTO) (TSE:APS) last posted its earnings results on Tuesday, August 4th.
+The biotechnology company reported ($0.21) EPS for the quarter, missing analysts’ consensus estimates of ($0.15) by ($0.06).
+Sell-side analysts forecast that Aptose Biosciences Inc. will post -0.79 EPS for the current fiscal year.

 Aptose Biosciences Company Profile